Skip to main content

 Description: My lab research focuses on advanced multifunctional and multimodal biomaterials for human/machine interfaces and regenerative medicine, as well as wearable/implantable technologies for theragnostic applications.
 Looking for MS/PhD students and postdocs.

-Degree Programs: Postdoc, PhD, MS
+Level: Postdoc, PhD, MS

 Advisor: Ehsan Shirzaei Sani